igutekunst/wsgid/doc/sphinx/source/extending.rst

 IPostRequestFilter
 ^^^^^^^^^^^^^^^^^^

 Invoked after the WSGI application has returned its response.
 Receives also a copy of the raw mongrel2 message and additionally receives all values returned by the WSGI application.
-The HTTP status line, the generated response body and the headers (returned as a list of tuples, eg: ``[(<header-name>, <header-value>), ...])``
+The HTTP status line, the generated response body and the headers (returned as a list of tuples, eg: ``[(<header-name>, <header-value>), ...])``.

+This filter should always return a tuple containing the status line, the response body and the list of tuples (the headers).
+Even if you don't modify any value you must return them.
+This tuple will be expanded and will be passed to the next filter in the running chain.

 If the WSGI application raises any Exception, the ``exception()`` method will be called receiving the raw mongrel2 message and a copy of the raised Exception. ::